Negotiation Success: How To Evaluate & Measure

 2. Analyse the leverage situation

 One primary area to track relates to leverage.
 Specifically, your success in any deal often will be directly correlated to what you would have done if you had not reached agreement with your counterpart.

 Thus, one relatively objective way to assess a crucial element of negotiation success is to contrast the terms of your final deal with what you initially would have done if you had not negotiated it.
 The difference will be the relative effect of your negotiation effort.

-John subsequently negotiates a rate of $12,000 at Hotel Y. How can you measure John's negotiation ability?
-Compare ABC's best alternative at the beginning of the process with ABC's deal after John has finished his negotiation.
-This $1,000 difference is attributable to John's negotiation effort.
+John subsequently negotiates a rate of $12,000 at Hotel Y. How can you measure John’s ability or negotiation success?
+Compare ABC’s best alternative at the beginning of the process with ABC’s deal after John has finished his negotiation.
+This $1,000 difference is attributable to John’s negotiation effort.

 3. Evaluate the outcome vis-à-vis objective standards